 SoFi is one of the best in the business for private student loans.
 In fact, the lender got its start in 2011 specifically to offer student loan refinancing.
 Both SoFi and Sallie Mae offer competitive rates.
 Sallie Mae offers slightly lower rates for its variable loans, while SoFi has a slightly better low and maximum rate for fixed-rate loans.
 However, both lenders provide a discount for autopay.
 Read our full SoFi student loan review.

 Discover is another of the top lenders of private student loans.
 Like both Sallie Mae and SoFi, Discover offers competitive rates.
 It offers the lowest rates for variable-rate loans.
 While its fixed rates are slightly higher, they’re still competitive in the industry.
-Discover has a few stand-out features.
-The bank charges no late fees, and borrowers can get a cash reward for good grades.
 Read our full Discover student loan review.